 Also, please note that we do not provide support for recover_mp4 users, since this is a free tool.

-Also, if you’re stuck with the Command Prompt or can’t repair your mp4 file for any reason, we encourage you to try Method 2, which is a much easier process.
+If you’re stuck with the Command Prompt and can’t fix your corrupted mp4 file for any reason, we encourage you to try Method 2, which is a much easier process.

 Lately we’ve been receiving lots of requests from Mac users and those who are not comfortable with all that stuff in the Windows Command Prompt for another version of the mp4 recovery tool that is easier to use and can be run across different platforms.